spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 * View all entities in the inspector from your browser: http://localhost:21000/inspector/
 * Click Play in your Unity editor (if you have the `FPS-Development` scene open) to play the game.

 You'll know it's worked if you can see a `HealthPickup` entity in the inspector, and find a floating health pack when running around in-game.
 But currently they just sit there, inert.
-If you walk into them then nothing happens.
+If you walk into them, nothing happens.
 Let's fix that!

 Our next step will be to add some game logic to the health pack so that it reacts to player collisions and grants them health.